bfcamara/bfcamara.com/content/posts/2021/2021-12-21-vs2022-remote-testing.md

 Basically I am **adding a new test environment to run my tests in a WSL Ubuntu 20.04 distribution**.
 To check the list of distributions you can run `wsl --list` in a command prompt.
-In Test Explorer you have a dropdown with the list of test environments.
+In Test Explorer you now have a dropdown with the list of test environments.
 Let's select the test environment just added, `WSL-Ubuntu`.

 ![VS2022 - Select Test Environment](./vs2022-select-test-environment.png)